-Overseas Students: Students outside of the United States must pay the non-refundable fees of Overseas, Application, and Courier before school issues and submit the I-20 form.
-Once the visa is obtained, the tuition fee (if applicable) must be paid before the first day of class.
+Overseas Students: Students outside of the United States must pay the non-refundable fees of Application, and Courier before school issues and submit the I-20 form.
+Tuition fee is due on the first day of class.
 There will be a \$30 fee to reissue an I-20 in any case.

 Local Students: With confirmation of your acceptance, you will be required to make arrangements to take your level placement test and start your program on the next available program starting date.
-Tuition and fees are due before your class starts.
-No 1-20 form will be issued without a full payment for local students.
+Tuition is due on the first day of classes.